prometheus-operator/prometheus-operator/Documentation/thanos.md

 If you want sidecar to be able to upload blocks to object storage you need to tell Prometheus Operator about it.

-In this mode sidecar assumes athexisting Kubernetes Secret containing the Thanos configuration.
+In this mode, sidecar assumes an existing Kubernetes Secret containing the Thanos configuration.
 Inside this secret you configure how to run Thanos with your object storage.

 For more information and examples about the configuration itself, take a look at the Thanos documentation: